kdhillon/Besiege/README.md

 now:
-make archers not shoot at enemies behind a wall... can do simple test but won't account for entrances. make walls not flat add towers
+make archers not shoot at enemies behind a wall... can do simple test but won't account for entrances.

+add retreat timer?

 later:
+make walls not flat
+add towers
 add villages and ruins
-add b
+add ballistas
+add safeguards against battles getting stuck add some randomness to which ladder is chosen

 MAP:
+now:
+merchants are leaving cities before they should and still waiting outside city. player still stuck after retreating make so each faction gets at least one city

 are these actually problems:
 implement army repairing based on wealth (?)